kstenerud/concise-encoding/cte-specification.md

 #### Global Coordinates

 Global coordinates are written as latitude and longitude to a precision of hundredths of degrees, separated by a slash character (`/`).
-Negative values are prefixed with a dash character (`-`), and the dot character (`.`) is used as a fractional separator.
+Negative values are prefixed with a dash character (`-`), and a [radix point](#radix-point) is used as a fractional separator.

 **Examples**:

  * `51.60/11.11`
- * `-13.53/-172.37`
+ * `-13,53/-172,37`

 #### UTC